open-io/oio-sds/Variables.md

 ### sqliterepo.repo.fd_max_active

-> Set to 0 for an automatic detection
+> Maximum number of outgoing connections.
+Set to 0 for an automatic detection (2% of available file descriptors).

  * default: **512**
  * type: guint